braamBeresford/PocketPD/ReadMe.md

 + Method 2: (Intermediate)
   + Use any USB cable to connect PocketPD to computer.
 No drive will pop-up.
   + Open [Putty](https://www.putty.org/) and open a Serial port with 1200 Baudrate.
 PocketPD should pop up as `RPI_RP2` drive.

+For Arch/Linux users:

++ Method 1: (Easy)
+  + Short the BOOT pads at the back of the device with a tweezer in `HW1.0` or hold the BOOT button in `HW1.1`.
+  + Use any USB cable to connect PocketPD to computer.
+PocketPD should pop up as `RPI_RP2` drive.
++ Method 2: (Intermediate)
+  + Use any USB cable to connect PocketPD to computer.
+No drive will pop-up.
+  + Open serial monitor (like [moserial](https://archlinux.org/packages/extra/x86_64/moserial/)) and open a Serial port with 1200 Baudrate.
+PocketPD should pop up as `RPI_RP2` drive.

 Step 3: Drag and drop the `.uf2` file into the drive